 A multi-storey house can also be built by using gypsum panels as walls in the similar manner done at the ground floor.
 The joints are filled with concrete.

 Cost and disadvantage

-Under the pilot project, the low cost house of 500sq.ft costed around INR575,000 which is INR125,000 less than a conventional house.
+Under the pilot project, the low cost house of 500sq.ft built inside the IIT-Madras campus cost about INR575,000.
 Not only the house can be built within a month, this construction method is eco-friendly as well.
 Gypsum, which is dumped over a large area as a waste, is being used effectively.
 The only disadvantage is that these gypsum panels cannot be used to build curved structures, but concrete can be used to accomplish curved structures.

 These panels are being manufactured at FACT-RCF Building Products Ltd in Kochi, a joint venture between Fertilizers & Chemicals Travancore Ltd (FACT) and Rashtriya Chemicals and Fertilizers, Mumbai, in collaboration with the Australia’s Rapidwall Building Systems.
 Proposals are being mooted with the Indian Government to set up manufacturing units to produce GFRG panels across the country to further scale down transportation costs of these panels.

 Unfortunately, factories in India have stopped producing GFRG panels since a few years.
 So if any of you are interested in other low cost building options, please mail us at email@example.com